julch94/learning-lua/README.md

 "Can you think of any other categories of data in real life?
 What about in the applications you use?"

 My response to this is vectors.
 Vectors use numbers within them but have a precise definition and tons of applications.
 For example, Unity uses Vector3 to represent an object's position and many other things.
+There was no coding assignment for Module 2-1.

 Module 2-2 teaches that Lua organizes data into four basic data types: